jonasrottmann/livedata/README.md

 #### `filter`

-Produce a new `LiveData`, which only emits values which fulfill the given predicate.
+Produce a new `LiveData`, which only emits values which fulfil the given predicate.

 #### `distinct`